twilightscapes/myresume-todd/src/content/posts/in-the-sky.md

 isnftforsale: ""
 svgzindex: "0"
 comments: ""
-shareable: "1"
+shareable: ""
-underlayImage: /assets/transparent.png
+underlayImage: /assets/swd-foreground.png
-featuredImage: /assets/Experiences-Header-6.jpg
+featuredImage: /assets/Experiences-Header-5.jpg
-svgImage: /assets/transcendence.svg
+svgImage: /assets/campfire.svg
 nftlink: ""
 nftdrop: ""
 nftredeem: ""
 ---
 Shot in the Valley of the Gods in southern Utah, the original image is comprised of 72 photos shot during time-lapse and then stacked together to illustrate the movement of the earth.

-May peace always be with you.
+May peace be with you, always.